Skip to content

 The process of creating a new solver involves six main steps:

-1. Choose the Use case
+1. Choose the ise case

-2. Register the solver to the platform
+2. Register the solver in the platform

 3. Implement the solver using the solver template and store it in a Git repository

-4. Connect your repoisitory to the platform
+4. Connect your repository to the platform

 6. Run a job in the platform with your solver